Who is PMAB LLC?

 Should I contact or pay PMAB LLC?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like PMAB LLC for millions of clients nationwide.
+The most effective way to deal with PMAB LLC is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like PMAB LLC on behalf of their clients.

 And they may be able to help you too.

 Will PMAB LLC sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They help you dispute the PMAB LLC debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with PMAB LLC again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.